187: Child Psychiatry and Trauma-Informed Care with Dr. Anjani Amladi

 - Music for You, Me, Empathy by David Grabowski

-You, Me, Empathy is the official podcast of The Feely Human Collective.
-On this show, we explore the struggles, the triumphs, the brights and the darks we face as humans trying to get by on this wondrous and overwhelming pale blue dot.
+On You, Me, Empathy, we explore the struggles, the triumphs, the brights and the darks we face as humans trying to be human on this wondrous and overwhelming pale blue dot.

-Created and hosted by Nōn Wels, feely human, writer, and doggo lover.
+Created and hosted by Nōn Wels (he/him), writer, doggo lover, and co-creator of The Feely Cards.

 The You, Me, Empathy podcast is for informational and/or entertainment purposes only and is not a substitute for medical advice, diagnosis, or treatment.